justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > ```
 >
 > This behavior lets us use a template expression's template strings array as both
-> a cache key to stored prepared `<template>` elements against, and as a DOM
+> a cache key to store prepared `<template>` elements against and as a DOM
 > template instance key to use to tell if we're re-rendering the same template to
 > the DOM.

 ### Rendering

-A template expression is side-effect free.
-In order to create or update DOM we must render it with the `Element.prototype.render()` method:
+A template expression is side-effect-free.
+In order to create or update DOM, we must render it with the `Element.prototype.render()` method:

 ```ts